 - 1. TOEFL score of 550 (paper-based) or 213 (computer-based); - 2.
-Certificate of completion of Intensive English 5 at FMU; - 3.
-Earned bachelor's degree from an accredited American post-secondary institution.
+IELTS score of 6.0 or above; - 3.
+Certificate of completion of Intensive English 5 at FMU; - 4.
+Earned Bachelor's degree from an accredited American post-secondary institution.

 To successfully complete Intensive English 4, a student must receive a score of 450 on the Institutional TOEFL.

 To successfully complete Intensive English 5, a student must receive a score of 550 on the Institutional TOEFL.